mattwhitneyiii/weather-app/README.md

 4. Copy your API key
 5. Add it to your `.env.local` file as shown above

-**Note**: The free tier provides 5-day forecasts.
-The app extends this to 30 days for demonstration purposes.
-For production use with actual 30-day data, you would need a premium API subscription or combine multiple data sources.
+**Note**: The free tier provides 5-day forecasts, which is what the app displays.

 ## Technologies Used